 1977: A lot of good albums in this Top 10!
 Rumours by Fleetwood Mac, in its 7th week at #1, The Beatles at the Hollywood Bowl was #2 and the Commodores was third.
 The Soundtrack to "Rocky" came in fourth, followed by the former #1 album Hotel California by the Eagles.
 The rest of the Top 10: Book of Dreams by the Steve Miller Band, Barry Manilow Live was #7, Marvin Gaye Live at the London Palladium moved up to 8, Izitso by Cat Stevens was #9, and the debut album from Foreigner moved into the Top 10.

 1977: "Dreams" went to #1 for Fleetwood Mac.
 "Got To Give It Up" by Marvin Gaye rose to the runner-up spot and Bill Conti was at 3 with the second-best version of "Gonna' Fly Now".
-Foreigner's first hit "Feels Like the First Time" was #4.
-The rest of the Top 10: "Lucille" from Kenny Rogers, Alan O'Day had his only hit "Undercover Angel" at 6, Andrew Gold remained at 7 with "Lonely Boy", K.C. & the Sunshine Band tumbled from 1 all the way to 8, Stevie Wonder's former #1 remained at #9 and Hot had a Top 10 song in "Angel In Your Arms".
+Foreigner's first hit "Feels Like The First Time" was #4.
+The rest of the Top 10: "Lucille" from Kenny Rogers, Alan O'Day had his only hit "Undercover Angel" at 6, Andrew Gold remained at 7 with "Lonely Boy", K.C. and the Sunshine Band tumbled from 1 all the way to 8 with "I'm Your Boogie Man", Stevie Wonder's former #1 "Sir Duke" remained at #9 and Hot had a Top 10 song in "Angel In Your Arms".

 1983: "Never Gonna' Let You Go" by Sergio Mendes was the new #1 song on the Adult Contemporary chart.

-1984: The movie Rhinestone starring Dolly Parton was released.
+1984: The movie Rhinestone starring Dolly Parton premiered at the Roy Acuff Theatre in Nashville, Tennessee.

 1984: "Panama" by Van Halen was not released Saturday, June 23 as VH1 claims (see the note next to the year 1979), but rather on this date, Monday, June 18.

-1988: George Michael performed at the SEC in Glasgow, Scotland.
+1988: George Michael performed on the first of two nights at the Scottish Exhibition and Conference Center (SEC) in Glasgow, Scotland.

-1984: The movie Rhinestone starring Dolly Parton was released.
+1984: The movie Rhinestone starring Dolly Parton premiered at the Roy Acuff Theatre in Nashville, Tennessee.

 1984: "Panama" by Van Halen was not released Saturday, June 23 as VH1 claims (see the note next to the year 1979), but rather on this date, Monday, June 18.

-1988: George Michael performed at the SEC in Glasgow, Scotland.
+1988: George Michael performed on the first of two nights at the Scottish Exhibition and Conference Center (SEC) in Glasgow, Scotland.

 1988: A former cheerleader for the Los Angeles Lakers decided to record an album.
 Unlikely success story, right?
 In this case, it worked as Paula Abdul was introduced to the world with her debut single "Knocked Out" first charted on this date.